-- Place cylinder in cradle in gas locker.
+- i.
+Place cylinder in cradle in gas locker. - ii.

-- ii.
 Remove plastic protector from cylinder.

-- iii.
-Connect the gas hose.

 - iv.
-Connect retaining strap.

-- Turn on cylinder valve and then systematically relight appliances as required.
+Connect retaining strap. - Turn on cylinder valve and then systematically relight appliances as required.

 If cylinders other than those recommended are used, then the user must ensure that: